zzzprojects/learn-orm/tutorials/efcore-check-constraints/validation-constraints.md

 );
 ```

-As you can see that EF now defines the constraints on the table as well.
+As you can see, EF now defines the constraints on the table as well.